 On certain dedicated class 1 Liber-t lanes there is a 2 metre height limit.
 These are always on the left hand side of the toll plaza.
 However there is always other lanes available for vehicles over 2 metres, simply go though one of the other open lanes that is displaying the Liber-t symbol.

 Yes!
-Provided your vehicle and caravan overall height is less than 3 metres and GVW not exceeding 3.5 tonnes.
+Provided your vehicle and caravan overall height is less than 3 metres and GVW of the towing vehicle does not exceeding 3.5 tonnes.
 You can use any non height restricted lane that has the Liber-t symbol illuminated.

 For more information click here to review the vehicle classifications

 As long as your vehicle is lower than 3 metres and less than 3.5 tonnes GVW you can use any non height restricted lane that has the Liber-t symbol illuminated.
 A vehicle of this size falls into the Class 2 fee structure.
-If your vehicle is larger than this then please contact our customer team.
+If your vehicle is larger than this then please contact our sister company Eurotoll.

 NB.
 If you have a small motorhome with a "luton" / overhanging sleeping compartment you MUST ensure that the Tag has "line of sight" with the reader (i.e. can see the reader on top of the pole).
 If you install the tag behind the rear vision mirror it may not be able to see the Tag reader and will not work - in this instance you have to put the tag at the bottom of the windscreen BUT ONLY if you do not have an athermic windscreen - click here for more details.

 You can use a Liber-t tag with a motorcycle with some limitations, the main one being that to avoid being charged as Class 1 vehicle you must use the manual lane and hand over the tag to the person in the toll booth.
 They will use a barcode scanner to read the tag and will charge you as a Class 5 vehicle.
 The main advantage is that it saves you fumbling for cash / payment cards with gloves on but you should not use the automated lanes.
 If there is no manned lane, use the automated Liber-t lane.
-When using the automated lane on a motorcycles just hold your tag up to the gantry, label side facing you.
+When using the automated lane on a motorcycles just hold your tag up to the gantry, ensuring it is the correct way round as per the instructions it came with.
 Take care the vehicle (or other motorbike) behind is not too close as the equipment in the automated lane may register you as a larger vehicle and charge for a car (class 1).
 You can check your transactions in the 'My Account' area a few days later.
 If this happens you would need to contact us and request a toll adjustment.
 If you use the automatic lane then we can only request a toll adjustment if you have used the non-height restricted Liber-t lane, all vehicles using the 2 meter height restricted lane will be classed as class 1 with no option to adjust this.

 Vehicles with trailers (class 1 or class 2) should use use any non height restricted lane that has the Liber-t symbol illuminated.